Philly anti-violence advocates say Biden orders could eventually help stem city’s epidemic

 Asked about Biden’s executive order regarding ghost guns, Philadelphia Police Commissioner Danielle Outlaw said she backs “anything that’s in support of our gun violence efforts here.”

 “I can’t stress enough how much federal support, federal alignment with what local or municipal agencies are trying to do to combat gun violence, is helpful for us.
-I think we often get forgotten when we’re the ones on the ground doing the work,” said Outlaw.
+I think we often get forgotten when we’re the ones on the ground doing the work,” Outlaw said.

 (0) comments